 In communicating with the Complainant about Supportive Measures, the Title IX Coordinator and/or his or her designee(s) may also make a prompt assessment of any imminent risk of harm to the Complainant(s) or to the Institution Community to determine any steps that may be necessary to address those risks.
-These steps may include removal of a Respondent from the Institution's educational programs or activities on an emergency basis if the Institution undertakes an individualized safety and risk analysis and determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Sexual Misconduct justifies removal.
-The Institution will provide written notice to any Respondent who is subject to emergency removal.
-A student Respondent who is subject to emergency removal may challenge that removal by providing the Title IX Coordinator with a written opposition to such emergency removal within five (5) days of notification of removal.
+These steps may include removal of a Respondent from the Institution's educational programs or activities on an emergency basis if the Institution undertakes an individualized safety and risk analysis and determines that an imminent and serious threat to the health or safety of any student or other individual arising from the allegations of Sexual Misconduct justifies removal.
+The Institution will provide written notice to any Respondent who is subject to emergency removal may challenge that removal by providing the Title IX Coordinator with a written opposition to such emergency removal within five (5) days of notification of removal.
 The Title IX Coordinator will identify a senior administrator to decide any such challenge.
 The senior administrator need not meet with the student Respondent and may decide the challenge based on the written record.
 The senior administrator's decision will be final.
 The Institution may place a non-student employee Respondent on administrative leave during the pendency of a Formal Complaint.